 Most professors and researchers prefer articles that are "scholarly" in nature.
 Characteristics of scholarly journals are that they have the following qualities:

-The Library Catalog contains the titles to all of the print and electronic format journals that we subscribe to.
+The Library Catalog contains the TITLES to all of the print and electronic format journals to which we have access.
 The Catalog does not list the articles within the journals.
-The specific articles can be found in the many article databases to which we subscribe.
+The individual articles can be found in the many article databases to which we subscribe.

 CAB covers the subject of agriculture in the broadest sense.
 It includes: agronomy, biotechnology, crop protection, dairy science, economics, environmental degradation and remediation, forestry, genetics, herbicides, irrigation, leisure, recreation and tourism, microbiology, nutrition, parasitology, rural development, veterinary medicine and much more.
 Journals, monographs, conferences, books, annual reports and other sources from more than one country are scanned regularly for inclusion in the database.